KXVlNY/cse15l-lab-reports/lab-report-5-week-10/lab-report-5-week-10.md

 ## Test 2: `530.md`

-While my implementation caused the wrong output, the implementation provided in the lab presented the expected output.
+While my implementation caused the wrong output, the lab 9 implementation presented the expected output.
 The expected output is to provide the link `moon.jpg`:

 ![530ExpectedOutput](530Expected.png)